hariyantods/Binar_Bootcamp_Data_Science_Platinum_Challenge-/README.md

 - Pandas and RegEx, Sastrawi, and NLTK for cleaning data
 - FLASK and SWAGER UI for API
 - SQLite for database
-- The NN and LSTM for sentiment (library)
+- NN and LSTM for sentiment (library)
 - Git and GitHub for collaboration

 ### b.
 Architecture